2 Meadow Farm Way, Norwell, MA 02061, USA

 Owned By: Town of Norwell

-184 acres of Norwell Conservation land along the North River with 2-3 miles of intersecting trails.
+184 acres of Norwell Conservation land along the North River with 2-3 miles of intersecting trails, a picnic area, and numerous old stone walls.
 Named for Cornet Robert Stetson, who settled here in 1634.

-Stetson Meadows is remote -- tucked away in the woods, in a corner of Norwell that is accessible only by a single dirt road.
+Stetson Meadows is remote — tucked away in the woods, in a corner of Norwell that is accessible only by a single dirt road.
 The Town of Norwell purchased the 184-acre property in 1972 with the intention of providing public access, as well as to curb further development along the North River.
-Over the past 40 years, volunteers and the town have worked together to establish a network of trails.
+Since then, volunteers and the town have worked together to establish a network of trails.
 Now visitors can enjoy the property’s forests, meadows, wetlands, and woody swamps, along with impressive views of the salt marsh and the river.

 Until it earned its own name in 1888, Norwell (also known as South Scituate) was part of the town of Scituate.
 Europeans began to settle there around 1628.
 While there were no formal roads back then, native tribes had created trails over the land.
 However it was often easier to travel by water, in small boats and canoes.
 The river was essentially the highway.
 The original farms established by European settlers in Norwell were along the North River.